 There are multiple paid parking opportunities in the Downtown core.
-These consist of city-owned parking lots, privately owned but publicly accessible parking lots, and a Texas State owned parking garage.
-Onstreet parking exists throughout Downtown and is free with two-hour limits.
+These consist of city-owned parking lots, privately owned but publicly accessible parking lots, and a Texas State University owned paid parking garage which is open to the public.
+On-street parking exists throughout Downtown and is free with two-hour limits.
 All streets Downtown are City-owned rights-of-way, with the exception of Guadalupe Street south of Hopkins Street and Hopkins Street east of Guadalupe Street.
 These are Texas Department of Transportation (TXDOT) highways.
 Dedicated loading zones do not exist in Downtown, making delivery trucks utilize the alleys for deliveries.
 While left turn pockets are helping to alleviate traffic congestion, an increase in vehicular traffic occurs Downtown during peak times.
-2021 traffic counts included:
+2021 City of San Marcos traffic study counts included: